riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 However, potential challenges include vendor lock-in, data residency compliance (e.g., GDPR), and management complexity in distributed environments.
 These risks can be mitigated using cloud-agnostic tools (Docker, Kubernetes) and region-specific deployments.

 ## 13 Open Source Components
 To save on time, cost and effort, we will make use of open source software.
 This does come with some risks: open source software might lead to compatibility issues, lack of support and potential security vulnerabilities.
 To mitigate these risks, all open source software must be carefully evaluated before usage.
 In some cases, open source tools might have to be adapted to fit our system better.
-For our POC, we already made use of several open source tools: more information can be found in section 11.1.

 ### 13.1 Interactive Map
 The map is one of the core features which users will utilise to explore attractions, and post experiences.
 It impacts the performance, flexibility, licensing cost, and integration ease of the system.